Categories

 Examples (including but not limited to)

-Woodcut/linocut, monotype, intaglio, lithography, etching, silkscreen printing, collagraph, etc.
+Woodcut/linocut, monotype, intaglio, lithography, etching, silkscreen printing, collagraph, Styrofoam printmaking, etc.

 Special Instructions

-Identify the printmaking technique used in the “List Materials” section of online registration.
+Identify the printmaking technique used in the “List Materials” section of your entry.

-For each Printmaking submission, you can upload one image.
+For each Printmaking entry, you can upload one image.

 Work Type